Big Island Car Rentals

 What’s the best rental car on Hawaii’s Big Island to drive up Mauna Kea?

 There are road restrictions, so car rentals on the Big Island can only go as far as the Visitor’s Center.
 All vehicles can get to that point.

 Is driving around the Big Island of Hawaii easy?

 The island has 6 main regions, each unique in climate and landscape, and they are all spread apart, and have paved roads.
 Driving is the best way to navigate this island and a rental car will get you anywhere you need to go.

-How much does it cost to rent a car on Hawaii’s Big Island?
+How much does it cost for Canadians to rent a car on Hawaii’s Big Island?